remarkablemark/remarkablemark.github.io/_posts/2018/2018-08-14-package-json-version.md

 1.2.3
 ```

-What approach do you use to retrieve the package version?
-Let me know in the comments below.
+## Conclusion

+Which approach worked for you?
+Tell us in the comments below!